antran503/firebase-ios-sdk/FirebaseInAppMessaging/Swift/README.md

 ## License

-The Firestore Swift Extensions SDK is available under the Apache-2 license.
+The Firebase In-App Messaging SwiftUI Extensions SDK is available under the Apache-2 license.
 See the top-level LICENSE file for more details.